Ouxsoft/LHTML/docs/README.md

 All of the markup contained within the document MUST adhere to either the static markup or the dynamic markup standards.

 ### Static Markup
 The document may contain static markup.
 Static markup is markup that the processor does not receive instructions from.
 Static markup MUST adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser.
-Static markup is most often page specific markup that makes sense to manage within the document.
+Static markup is most often page specific markup that makes sense to manage within the document because it doesn't appear elsewhere.
 The paragraph text of a page is a good example of content that often makes sense to remain as static markup.

 ### Dynamic Markup
 Dynamic markup is the powerhouse of the document.
-Dynamic markup is markup that the processor MUST be able to alter during runtime.
+Dynamic markup is markup that the processor MUST be capable of processing and rendering during runtime.
 This type of markup, which serve as instructions for the processor, is entirely optional.
-It include the presence of custom attributes, custom elements, and argument elements that may or may not be defined in the HTML5 spec.
+It include the presence of custom attributes, custom elements, and argument elements.
+The custom attributes and custom elements may or may not be defined in the HTML5 spec.
+Arguments elements are not within the HTML5 spec.

-These tags and attributes act as the blueprints for dynamic content.
-The tags serve as placeholders for that dynamic content and once processed will be replaced with valid HTML5.The document may make use of any tags as dynamic markup.
+These elements and attributes act as the blueprints for dynamic content.
+The tags serve as placeholders for that dynamic content and once processed will be replaced with valid HTML5.
+The document may make use of any tags as dynamic markup.
 Even pre-exist HTML5 tags can be enhanced or transformed.
-For example, with LHTML5 for accessibility compliance, the alt attribute could be set to decorator when missing from `img` elements.
+For example, with LHTML5 for accessibility compliance, the alt attribute could be set to "decorator" when missing from `img` elements or srcset attributes could be automatically generated.

-The processor's builders generally replace dynamic elements with rendered dynamic content that was not previously within the element.
+The processor's builders generally replaces dynamic elements with rendered dynamic content that was not previously within the element.

 ### Custom Attributes
-The document language permits the use of custom element attributes, which are not defined in the HTML5 spec.
+The document language MAY use custom attributes not defined in the HTML5 spec.
+These elements SHOULD serve as instructions for the processor.

 #### Example
-The following example show an invalid HTML5 attribute, "type", within the `<head>` element.
-When this document is passed to an LHTML5 parser (along with the proper config and modules) the parser will instantiate the `<head>` element as a module and replaces the invalid element with HTML5 valid render content.
+The following example show an invalid HTML5 attribute, "type", within the `<head>` element could be used to maintain the element's inner content.
+When this document is passed to an LHTML5 processor (along with the proper config and modules) the processor will instantiate the `<head>` element as a module, perform logic, remove the invalid attribute, and replace the inner HTML5 with valid render content.

 ```html5
 <!doctype html>